siva-nagendra/ai_toolkit/chainlit.md

-# Welcome to VFX Wizard! 🌟
+# Welcome to your AI Chatbot! 🌟

 Hello, creators and tech enthusiasts!
-Welcome to **VFX Wizard**, your go-to chatbot specially crafted for those who breathe life into art through technology, focusing mainly on USD (Universal Scene Description) in the VFX realm. 💻🎥
+Welcome to **VFX Wizard**, your go-to chatbot specially crafted for those who breathe life into art through technology, in the VFX realm. 💻🎥

 ## Features 💫